This page outlines the various terms and conditions which apply to your use of the North Yorkshire Council CYPSinfo website.

 Data matching will be carried out in accordance with the principles of the Data Matching Code of Practice for the National Fraud Initiative.

-Copyright of the content (consisting of design, text, graphics, images, source code and other materials) of our website remains at all times the copyright of North Yorkshire County Council or with associated third parties.
+Copyright of the content (consisting of design, text, graphics, images, source code and other materials) of our website remains at all times the copyright of North Yorkshire Council or with associated third parties.

 We grant permission to electronically copy, and print to hard copy, information from this website only for private or educational use.